vibbits/training-material/topics/protein-structure-analysis/tutorials/visualise-structures/tutorial.md

 And now that we're on it, what is special about the two cysteines we just visualized?

 **Hiding** individual atoms or residues works in the same way as showing them, only now you should go to **Hide atoms** in the menus.

-**TODO sentence above: menus a typo or are there in fact multiple menus?
-I corrected this to *menu*.**

 ## Showing and hiding secondary structure